The Return of Godzilla: Plot

-Prime Minister Mitamura meets with Soviet and American envoys and declares that nuclear weapons will not be used on Godzilla, even if Godzilla were to attack the Japanese mainland.
-Meanwhile, the Soviets have their own plans to counter the threat posed by Godzilla, and a Soviet control ship disguised as a freighter in Tokyo Harbor prepares to launch a nuclear missile from one of their orbiting satellites should Godzilla attack.
+Prime Minister Mitamura meets with Soviet and American envoys and refuses to allow them to use nuclear weapons on Godzilla, even if the monster were to attack the Japanese mainland.
+The Soviets, fearful of Godzilla eventually reaching their Pacific Fleet bases in Vladivostok, send a disguised control ship into Tokyo Harbor, intending to use it to launch a nuclear missile at Godzilla from one of their orbiting satellites should the monster attack Soviet territory.

 Godzilla is sighted at dawn in Tokyo Bay heading towards Tokyo, causing mass evacuations.
-The JASDF attacks Godzilla but fails to stop its advance on the city.
+The JASDF attacks Godzilla but fails to stop his advance on the city.
 Godzilla soon emerges and makes short work of the JSDF stationed there.
-The battle causes damage to the Soviet ship and starts a missile launch countdown.
-The captain dies as he attempts to stop the missile from launching.
-Godzilla proceeds towards Shinjuku, wreaking havoc along the way.
-Godzilla is confronted by four laser-armed trucks and the Super X. Because Godzilla's heart is similar to a nuclear reactor, the cadmium shells that are fired into its mouth by the Super X seal and slow down its heart, knocking Godzilla unconscious.
+The battle damages the Soviet ship and triggers a missile launch countdown.
+The captain dies as he attempts to prevent the launch.
+Godzilla proceeds towards Shinjuku, where he is confronted by four laser-armed trucks and the Super X, which knocks Godzilla unconscious by firing cadmium shells into his mouth.

-The countdown ends and the Soviet missile is launched, but it is destroyed by an American counter-missile.
+The countdown ends and the Soviet missile is launched, but an American counter-missile intercepts it.
 Hayashida and Okumura are extracted from Tokyo via helicopter and taken to Mt.
 Mihara to set up the homing device before the two missiles collide above Tokyo.
-The destruction of the nuclear missile produces an electrical storm and an EMP, which revives Godzilla once more and temporarily disables the Super X.
+The resulting airburst produces an electrical storm and an EMP, which revives Godzilla once more and temporarily disables the Super X.

-An enraged Godzilla bears down on the Super X just as it manages to get airborne again.
-The Super X's weapons prove ineffective against the kaiju, resulting in even more destruction in the city as Godzilla chases it through several skyscrapers.
-Godzilla finally destroys the Super X by dropping a skyscraper on top of it.
-Godzilla continues its rampage until Hayashida uses the homing device to distract it.
-Godzilla leaves Tokyo and swims across Tokyo Bay, following the homing device to Mount Mihara.
-There, Godzilla follows the device and falls into the mouth of the volcano.
+Godzilla bears down on the Super X just as it manages to get airborne again.
+With its cadmium shells depleted, the Super X is forced to engage Godzilla with conventional weapons, which prove ineffective, and is ultimately destroyed after Godzilla pushes a skyscraper on top of it.
+Godzilla continues his rampage until Hayashida uses the homing device to distract him.
+Godzilla leaves Tokyo and swims across Tokyo Bay, following the homing device to Mt.
+Mihara, where he is lured into the mouth of the volcano.
 Okumura activates detonators at the volcano, creating a controlled eruption that traps Godzilla inside.

+Cast

+Godzilla is portrayed by suit actor Kenpachiro Satsuma, in the first of eight appearances as the character.
+Extras in the Shinjuku crowd included franchise creators Akira Toriyama of Dragon Ball, Yuji Horii of Dragon Quest, and Akira Sakuma of Momotaro Dentetsu.